DaveSkender/Stock.Indicators/src/_common/ObsoleteV3.md

 - &#128681; `IReusableResult.Value` property was changed to non-nullable and returns `double.NaN` instead of `null` for incalculable periods.
 The standard results (e.g. `EmaResult.Ema`) continue to return `null` for incalculable periods.
 This was done to improve internal chaining and streaming performance.

-- Indicator return types were changed from `sealed class` to an _**immutable**_ `record struct` types to improve internal chaining and streaming performance.
-This will only impact people migrating from v1 who were using these as base classes.
-Since v2, these new result types cannot be inherited.
+- Indicator return types were changed from `sealed class` to _**immutable**_ `record` types to improve internal chaining and streaming performance.
+This should not impact negatively; however, these can now be inherited as base classes.

 ### Less common breaking changes

-- Return type for the `Use()` utility method was renamed from `UseResult` to `Reusable` for clarity of its wider purpose.
+- Return type for the `Use()` utility method was renamed from `UseResult` to `QuotePart` for clarity of its wider purpose.

-- `GetBaseQuote()` indicator and related `BasicData` return types were removed since they are redundant to the `Use()` method and `Reusable` return types, respectively.
+- `GetBaseQuote()` indicator and related `BasicData` return types were removed since they are redundant to the `Use()` method and `QuotePart` return types, respectively.

 - `SyncSeries()` utility function and related `SyncType` enum were removed.
-These were primarily for internal utility, but were part of the public API since they were useful for custom indicator development.
+This was primarily an internal utility, but was part of the public API to support user who wanted to build custom indicator development.
 Internally, we've refactored indicators to auto-initialize and heal, so they no longer require re-sizing to support explicit warmup periods.

 - `ToTupleCollection<TQuote>()` utility method was deprecated.
 This was available to support custom indicator development, but is no longer needed.
-We've discontinued using Tuples as an interface to chainable indicators that use `IReusableResult` return types.
+We've discontinued using _tuples_ as an interface to chainable indicators.

 - `Find()` and `FindIndex()` utility methods were removed.
 These were redundant to the native C# `List.Find()` method and `List.FindIndex()` methods, respectively.